What is asynchronous learning?

 Encourage learners to post their learning experiences, questions, and views on discussion boards.
 These boards are a great way to connect people.
 They can also be used to facilitate shared assignments like group discussions, which learners can participate in at their convenience.
 Learners can also use online forums to post their questions and get responses from fellow learners or an instructor.

 While it’s not always possible to give immediate feedback in an asynchronous learning setup, make sure your learners can still easily get feedback on their progress.
 You can facilitate feedback through assessments or assignments.
 You could also set up a feedback channel where you can easily manage, read and understand learners’ concerns.
+Learn more about how to give useful feedback to your learners.
 Though asynchronous learning is not instructor-based, having a trainer to guide your learners’ experience can be useful.

 Speaking of feedback, email can be an effective tool for engaging with learners — among other communication needs.
 Ensure you respond to your learners’ messages promptly.
 You can do this by setting aside time on your calendar to engage with and respond to your learners’ queries.

-Blogs are also a very effective medium for learners to reach out with questions and take note of any key updates.
+Blogs are also a very effective medium for learners to reach out with questions and take note of any key updates to your learning content.
 They also offer a good support structure for learners can engage with each other and exchange perspectives.

 Including curated links within courses to additional, existing resources allows learners to go beyond their assigned learning content and pursue the subject further according to their interests.
 You can place links to webinars, videos, or podcasts for your learners to explore on their own.

 Creating an asynchronous learning strategy is not simply about meeting the definition but also about creating an interesting and engaging learning environment.
-Not only does it satisfy learners, but it also serves as a major leap for organizations to be able to meet learners’ needs under any circumstances.
+Not only will this satisfy your learners, but it also serves as a major leap for organizations to be able to meet their learners’ needs under any circumstances.